official-exploiterarmy/rhino/README.md

-# rhino
+# rhino , BETA version
-A tool for info gathering &amp; bruteforce
+A tool for info gathering & bruteforce , i will try to add some new features in this tool